varunpvp/real-world-jest/README.md

 # real-world-jest
-Real world jest examples to get you started with jest
+Real world examples to get you started with jest